feedhenry/load-runner/README.md

   --seed             Seed for random number generator (otherwise generated from current time)
                                                                                             [number]
   -f, --flows        Each flow will be selected with probability specified by percentages specified
-                     with this parameter, you need to use this with LR_FLOW_NUM environment variable [array] -o, --output       Whether or not to save logs, individual test script output and reports Save destination will be:
+                     with this parameter, you need to use this with LR_FLOW_NUM environment variable, must not be set with --pattern                                [array] --pattern          Flow will be selected with repeated pattern specified by this parameter, you need to use this with LR_FLOW_NUM environment variable, must not be set with -f parameter                                                               [array] -o, --output       Whether or not to save logs, individual test script output and reports Save destination will be:
                      runs/run_<script>_<timestamp>_<numUsers>_<concurrency>_<rampUp>/